The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Modelling emission

 The [\ion{C}{II}] line arises from the $^2P_{3/2} \, \rightarrow \, ^2P_{1/2}$ fine-structure transition of $\mathrm{C^+}$, that can be excited by collisions with hydrogen molecules ($\mathrm{H_2}$), hydrogen atoms ($\rm H$), and electrons ($e^-$).
 The transition can also be excited by an external radiation field such as the cosmic microwave background (CMB), which becomes particularly important at higher redshifts \citep{daCunha13}.
 De-excitation can either happen spontaneously or be stimulated by the external radiation field.

-When calculating the $[\ion{C}{II}]$ emission from a simulated galaxy, we account for optical depth effects within individual cells.
-For this we assume a plane-parallel configuration and divide each cell into $N$ slices.
-The density in each slice is obtained from the underlying density PDF \citep[same as in \textsc{Hyacinth}; see also][]{vallini15}.
-The level populations in each slice are computed accounting for the emission from all other slices.
-Conversely, the fraction of emission from a given slice that manages to reach the edge of the cell (where the optical depth $\tau=0$) depends on the slice's position within the cell depends on its location within the cell.
+When calculating the $[\ion{C}{II}]$ emission from a simulated galaxy, we accounted for optical depth effects within individual cells.
+For this, we assumed a plane-parallel configuration and divided each cell into $N$ slices.
+The density in each slice was obtained from the underlying density PDF \citep[same as in \textsc{Hyacinth}; see also][]{vallini15}.
+The level populations in each slice were computed accounting for the emission from all other slices.
+Conversely, the fraction of emission from a given slice that manages to reach the edge of the cell (where the optical depth $\tau=0$) depends on its location within the cell.
 Solving this radiative transfer problem requires an iterative approach, which is detailed in Appendix~\ref{sec:appA}.
 We validate our model against \textsc{Cloudy} in Appendix~\ref{sec:cloudy}.

-However, when calculating the total [\ion{C}{II}] luminosity of a galaxy, we assume that the cells are radiatively decoupled from each other.
+However, when calculating the total [\ion{C}{II}] luminosity of a galaxy, we assumed that the cells are radiatively decoupled from each other.
 This means that the $[\ion{C}{II}]$ emission that escapes the cell of origin, travels unattenuated to the edge of the galaxy.
 This assumption is valid whenever the velocity difference between neighbouring cells is larger than the intrinsic line width due to the gas motions within a cell: the emitted spectra is shifted out of the frequency range where it could be absorbed by another cell.
 This is a common approximation in the literature \citep[see e.g.][]{olsen15, vallini15}.
 The total $[\ion{C}{II}]$ luminosity of the galaxy is then calculated as the sum of the luminosities of each cell within the galaxy.

-Fig.~\ref{fig:image} shows the different baryonic components and the [\ion{C}{II}] surface brightness of a simulated galaxy at $z=4$.
+Fig.~\ref{fig:image} shows the different stellar and gas components and the [\ion{C}{II}] surface brightness of a simulated galaxy at $z=4$.
 From left to right, the panels show the surface density of young stars with ages $\leq 200$ Myr, the surface density of the total gas in the galaxy (including molecular hydrogen), the $\mathrm{H_2}$ surface density, and the surface brightness of the [\ion{C}{II}] line.